 What typically happens in these situations is that judges will award you a great deal of visitation time throughout the week.
 The issue with infants is that the time will be broken down into shorter, more frequent visitation increments to disrupt their schedule and routine.
 Every child is different, and overnight visits with you will be determined largely by how well your child responds to the visitation schedule.

-It goes without saying that being a parent to an infant can and will be exhausting.
+Being a parent to an infant can and will be exhausting.
 As a parent, you balance the needs of a growing and changing little person while also being responsible for your work duties and other roles within the community.
 You must be able to balance these roles to succeed in your family law case.
 A judge will be able to sniff out your shortcomings and rely on the evidence to fill in the gaps.

 Questions the judge will ask regarding parenting an infant.

 On the other hand, if you are the wife and mother in this equation, did you allow your husband as involved as possible in the pregnancy?
 Were you emotionally available both before and after the birth of the child?
-Mothers often go through difficult times in the immediate time period after the birth of their child.
+Mothers often go through difficult times in the immediate period after the birth of their child.
 If this is a problem that you had to battle through, you need to show a judge that you are working through those problems with the support of friends, family, and any caregivers that you have been working with.

-Next, a judge will want to assess how much each parent takes in daily caregiving of the infant.
+Next, a judge will want to assess how much each parent takes in the daily caregiving of the infant.
 If you ask a judge to be allowed to raise the child consistently, you need to show him or her that you are up to the challenge.
 You cannot be a part-time parent of an infant when you are with your child.
 Your focus and energies but be solely on the well-being of your baby.

 Even if you are not the primary caretaker for the child, you must show that you can fulfill those responsibilities when it is your turn to have the child.
 Do you put your child to bed when you are given the opportunity?
 Do you bathe your child?
 Do you know what kind of medicines to give (and not give) your child?
 Can you stimulate your child through play and learning activities?

 Next, a judge will want to see that you are aware of your child's needs as far as the acquisition of skills is concerned.
-Language skills, sensory skills, physical and relational skills are crucial to your child's proper development at this important age.
+Language skills, sensory skills, and physical and relational skills are crucial to your child's proper development at this important age.
 Becoming stunted in these areas as an infant can set your child back immeasurably.
 It would help if you learned what milestones your child should be hitting and then figure out how to help your child meet those milestones.
 This is something that does not cost money but will take time and effort on your part.

 Finally, a judge will look at what sort of support system you have available to you.
-Gone are the days when a child always had a stay at home parent who could be expected to care for the child daily while the other parent worked.
-In the form of a divorce, you are experiencing one of the biggest reasons why children are not able to have a stay at home parent.
+Gone are the days when a child always had a stay-at-home parent who could be expected to care for the child daily while the other parent worked.
+In the form of a divorce, you are experiencing one of the biggest reasons why children are not able to have a stay-at-home parent.
 Two households mean that two parents need to be working- to the detriment of your child.

 Regardless, you need to present evidence of the family you have local to you that can and have interceded and assisted with raising your child.
-Also, if your child attends daycare or school close to your home, you must be able to layout a plan for the judge as far as how you will continue to facilitate your child's attendance.
+Also, if your child attends daycare or school close to your home, you must be able to lay out a plan for the judge as far as how you will continue to facilitate your child's attendance.

 Substance abuse problems need to be explained.

 Suppose you are dealing with a substance abuse problem that needs to be explained in full.
 Your treatment plan, actions are already taken to recover from the addition, and plans to be vigilant about any addictions need to be specified for the judge.
 The odds are good that you have been submitting court-mandated urine or hair samples to ensure that you remain sober.
-This is a good start, but especially in infants' case, you need to be able to follow through with your words and remain a force for good in your child's life.
+This is a good start, but especially in infants' cases, you need to be able to follow through with your words and remain a force for good in your child's life.

 We spoke earlier about the importance of keeping a safe home for your infant.
 This goes double for those parents who are battling addiction.
-Parents who are addicted to drugs and alcohol leave themselves susceptible to periods of time where they cannot properly care for their children due to being altered from a mental perspective.
+Parents who are addicted to drugs and alcohol leave themselves susceptible to periods where they cannot properly care for their children due to being altered from a mental perspective.
 Incidents in the past where you have left the stove on while intoxicated or failed to prevent your child from injuring themselves can be serious marks against you and your case.

 Co-parenting is important